• Ελληνικά

 Little Anthony never managed to know his father who died very soon after he was born.

 Olympia escaped the “great fire” in Peramos, during 1915, and fled with her children across to Panormos (Bandirma) in a small boat.
-Then she traveled by boat to Constantinople where she stayed at no 17, Chirass Sokak street, close to the Greek Church of Agios Konstandinos, located at the central area of Peran, near Taximi square.
+Then she traveled by boat to Constantinople where she stayed at no 17, Chirass Sokak street, close to the Greek Church of Agios Konstantinos, located at the central area of Peran, near Taxim square.

 https://nickkouzos.com/images/Welcom2.jpg